 Costs to Society

-In Western Europe, the primary cause of years lost to disability is untreated hearing loss (Davis, 2016).
-Besides the increased costs associated with specialist educational costs, reduced earning potential, and double unemployment rate, hearing loss also increases the use of hospitals, assisted living, and social care services.
-The health effects include:
+In Western Europe, untreated hearing loss is the leading cause of years lost to disability (Davis, 2016).
+Beyond economic impacts like reduced earning potential, specialist education costs, and a doubled unemployment rate, it drives increased use of hospitals, assisted living, and social care services.
+Health effects include:

 Read more about hearing loss in children

-In the UK, the National Hearing Screening Programme for citizens over 65 could save €2.34bn within 10 years (Lamb et al, 2016).
+• National Savings: In the UK, implementing a National Hearing Screening Programme for individuals over 65 could save €2.34 billion within 10 years (Lamb et al, 2016).

 How can Policy Makers help?